 Contrast Dukes’s painting to this one, from St. Nicholas’s Church in Tallinn, Estonia:

-Derek Olsen at the Episcopal Café wrote a response to Donald Schell’s two posts on “Making Saints,” disagreeing with St. Gregory’s Church’s definition of “saint” (read the post here).
-He notes that there is a difference between good people and saints—both are worthy of emulation, yes, but the latter is a more exclusive category that describes only those who belong to Christ.
+Derek Olsen at the Episcopal Café wrote a response to Donald Schell’s two posts on “Making Saints,” disagreeing with St. Gregory Church’s definition of “saint” (read the post here).
+He notes that there is a difference between good people and saints—both can be worthy of emulation, yes, but the latter is a more exclusive category that describes only those who belong to Christ.
 My thoughts accord with Olsen’s on this one.
 I appreciated reading the stories of all these great people, many of whom I would classify as saints in the biblical sense of the word, but I do not believe that all of them belong to the body of Christ.
 (Several of them did not profess his name; they worshiped other gods.)
-Whenever the word “saint” is used in the Bible, it refers to those who profess faith solely in Jesus Christ and thus are part of the Christian “church,” or community.
+Whenever the word “saint” is used in the Bible, it refers to those who profess faith solely in Jesus Christ and thus are part of the Christian community.
 So the term is not as rigid as Catholics would have it be, nor as loose as St. Gregory’s would have it.
 Despite my sinfulness, I am a saint, and so are you, if you claim Jesus Christ as your Savior, Lord, and Treasure.

 If this topic interests you, I suggest you read Donald Schell’s article “The Blessed Company of All Faithful People” (follow it through to part 2).
 In it, he talks about the idea of there being such a thing as “anonymous Christians” who know Christ, even though they don’t know that they know him.
 Citing C. S. Lewis, he says that God accepts the prayers and worship that are sent up to false gods, as long as they are sincere, and that Christ is present in the “good” of all religions.